|

 Butch is the one who keyed Vincent's Malibu.

-Vince's death was a Xanatos Gambit by Mia Wallace.
+Vince's death was a Batman Gambit by Mia Wallace.

 Vincent contracted an STD while in Europe

 However, he is unwilling to tell anyone the truth.
-He uses his own needles so no one else will get it from him, he resists the temptation to sleep with Mia Wallace not because he'd get in trouble with Marcellus, but because he really doesn't want Mia to get the STD as well, which would get him immediately killed by Marcellus, no questions asked.
+He uses his own needles so no one else will get it from him.
+He resists the temptation to sleep with Mia Wallace, not because he'd get in trouble with Marsellus for that alone, but because he really doesn't want Mia to get the STD as well, which would get him immediately killed by Marsellus, no questions asked.
 When Vincent is at Jimmy's and the Wolf tells him and Jules to strip down to their bare ass, he hesitated, not sure if anyone else would recognize the symptoms.
-Later on, Vincent did nothing to stop Butch from gunning him down, knowing that it was either this or die slowly and painfully to the disease.
+Later on, Vincent did nothing to stop Butch from gunning him down, knowing that it was either that or die slowly and painfully to the disease.

 Marsellus Wallace took part in the sleep eradication experiments from the X-Files episode "Sleepless".